Bluff Cove air attacks

-The Bluff Cove air attacks or the Battle of Bluff Cove occurred 8 June 1982, during the Falklands War.
-British troop transport ships were bombed by Argentine Air Force (FAA) Douglas A-4 Skyhawk fighter bombers at Port Pleasant, off Fitzroy, while transferring troops to Bluff Cove, with significant damage and casualties.
+On 8 June 1982, during the Falklands War, British troop transport ships were bombed by Argentine Air Force (FAA) Douglas A-4 Skyhawk fighter bombers at Port Pleasant, off Fitzroy, while transferring troops to Bluff Cove, killing 56 British servicemen and wounding more than 150.

 Background

 By 1 June, British forces on the Falkland Islands were bolstered by the arrival of 5,000 new troops of the 5th Infantry Brigade.
 Major General Jeremy Moore now had sufficient force to start planning a full-scale assault on Port Stanley.

 Advance parties of the 2nd Battalion, Parachute Regiment moved forward and occupied Fitzroy and Bluff Cove, when it was discovered to be clear of Argentine forces.
 The 1st Battalion, Welsh Guards and 2nd Battalion, Scots Guards were to be sent in from San Carlos Water to support them.
 After the sinking of the transport Atlantic Conveyor there was only one British heavy-lift helicopter available, an RAF CH-47 Chinook, Bravo November.
 Therefore, supplies and reinforcements would have to be transported by ships of the Royal Fleet Auxiliary, which were crewed by civilian sailors.

 The Scots Guards arrived according to schedule on board Landing Craft Utility (LCU) boats, but the Welsh Guards transference was held off because only two LCUs were available, and heavy equipment was given priority over troops.
 Since ferrying them from San Carlos on HMS Intrepid or HMS Fearless was not an option as this should have demanded a strong escort, the only alternative was to transport the regiment aboard RFA Sir Galahad and RFA Sir Tristam, two large Landing Ship Logistic (LSL) amphibious vessels.
 The amphibious ships' first stopover would be Fitzroy, where a field hospital and Rapier anti-aircraft missile batteries would be landed, and then the ships would head to Bluff Cove to land the guards before dawn.
 It took six hours to load the equipment, which led Sir Galahads captain to request permission to postpone the mission for the following night, but the only concession he was given was to debark the Welsh Guards at Fitzroy, before daylight made direct landing at Bluff Cove too risky.
 Once at destination, the troops faced two options; either marching the 12 miles to Bluff Cove on foot or wait until being put on board one of the LCUs, now at the ready.
 It was eventually decided to ferry the regiment by sea.